Things to Do in Berlin

 It’s not until after the fact that you’ll start to wonder how the awe-inspiring Ishtar Gate wound up in Germany.
 Nor the Market Gate of Miletus.
 Nor Jordan’s Mshatta Façade.
-But the instant wow factor – that initial moment where your jaw unhinges and you can’t quite believe what you’re seeing – is what puts the Pergamon up there with the Louvre or British Museum on the list of ‘must visit’ museums in Europe.
-Sadly, the namesake Pergamon Altar is under renovation, with 2023 the last quoted reopen date.
+But the instant wow factor – that initial moment where your jaw unhinges and you can’t quite believe what you’re seeing – is what puts the Pergamon up there with the Louvre or British Museum on the list of ‘must-visit museums in Europe.
+Sadly, the namesake Pergamon Altar is under renovation, with 2023 the last quoted reopening date.
 Located on Museum Island.

 Museum in the Kulturbrauerei and the Berlin Wall Memorial

 From touristy Checkpoint Charlie to the kitchy but fun GDR Museum, there are museums throughout Berlin devoted to telling the story of the East under Communist rule.
 This one, a stone’s throw from Eberswalder Strasse U-Bahn in the city’s north, is arguably the best.
-It’s free, and is within easy walk of the Berlin Wall Memorial on Bernauer Strasse.
+It’s free and is within an easy walk of the Berlin Wall Memorial on Bernauer Strasse.
 Visit this as well if you’re craving more insight into the city’s tragic division, and daring tales of escape.

 Berlin’s favourite summertime playground, the Tiergarten is a vast green oasis that wraps around the Victory Column on the edge of Mitte.
 Whether you’re rolling out a blanket on the grass, biking along the many weaving paths, or upending a Berliner Kindl in the beer garden, this is a great respite from the city sprawl.
 Zoo Berlin and the famed Kurfurstendamm shopping strip are both within easy reach when it’s time to move on.